Explainer

 How VIN decoding works

 A VIN is a 17-character identifier.
-Decoding maps each segment to manufacturer, platform, drivetrain, model year, and production attributes to reduce listing ambiguity.
+Decoding maps each segment to manufacturer, platform, drivetrain, model year, and production attributes so buyers can reduce listing ambiguity before they move forward.

 The 3 VIN sections that matter